info201a-w21/lettuce-work-together/README.md

 - What other examples of data driven project have you found related to this domain?

 1.

 2.

 3.

 4.

 - What data-driven questions do you hope to answer about this domain?

+  - Are certain geographical areas more prone to food insecurity/inequality?
+  - How do demographics affect access to food assistance by distance?
+  - How do demographics affect the QUALITY of food assistance (freshness, nutrition content, price, eligibility).
+  - Is SNAPs goal of enabling families to purchase healthy food successful?

 ## Finding Data